A Day in The Life

 When we think about running a large estate, many of us would be forgiven for picturing Downton Abbey, butlers and more.
 But estates have changed significantly to adapt to the challenges of modern times, with many taking on new and diverse revenues in order to maintain themselves.

-Where some estates have turned to tourism through hosting music festivals, country fairs, weddings, or opening up gift shops and visitors centres; others have turned to agriculture, sports, commercial letting and even renewable energy.
+Where some estates have turned to tourism through the hosting of events such as music festivals, country fairs and weddings, or through the opening up of gift shops and visitors centres; others have turned to agriculture, sports, commercial letting and even renewable energy.

-Our Estates Manager, Frazer, helps to maintain the estates within the Great Oakley Group.
-Here he talks about how he became involved with Great Oakley, what makes the estate special and what goes into its day-to-day running:
+Our Farm Manager, Frazer, helps to maintain the estates within the The Great Oakley Estate Group.
+Here he talks about how he became involved with The Great Oakley Estate, what makes the estate special and what goes into its day-to-day running:

-“I started working with the de Capell Brooke family in 2016 as their Estates Manager and it has been a busy and fulfilling role that continues to challenge and change.
+“I started working with the de Capell Brooke family in 2016 as their Farm Manager and it has been a busy and fulfilling role that continues to challenge and change.

 “One of the best things about this job is that every day is different.
 The day-to-day running of an estate is very diverse and we can have a multitude of calls and meetings about so many things in a single day – whether that’s dealing with issues with our properties or meeting with environmental schemes to discuss wildlife or woodland.